chester-lang/chester2025draft/STYLE-GUIDE.md

 - Use explicit type annotations for public APIs
 - Keep line length reasonable (max 120 characters)
 - Use two-space indentation within braces

+1. Documentation
+- Document platform-specific behavior
+- Explain type system implications
+- Reference the development guide for complex topics

+2. Error Messages
+- Use source code types in error messages
+- Keep error messages platform-agnostic
+- Include context for type errors

+3. Performance
+- Use lazy evaluation when possible
+- Cache computed types and reductions
+- Consider both JVM and JS performance characteristics

+For more detailed guidelines on type system implementation and cross-platform development, see the [Development Guide](docs/src/development.md).